Manas-Nanivadekar/docs-no-secreto/docs/intro.md

 # Getting Started

-Let's discover **os-passwordless**.
+Let's discover **no-secreto**.

 :::caution

-This is a **beta** version of os-passwordless.
+This is a **beta** version of no-secreto.
 It is not ready for production use yet.

 :::

-## What is os-passwordless?
+## What is no-secreto?

-os-passwordless is a library to help you add passwordless authentication in your nodejs applicaiton.
+no-secreto is a library to help you add passwordless authentication in your nodejs applicaiton.

 ## Installation